angacom expo

 Similarities Between SRE and DevOps

-Both SRE and DevOps emphasize automation to reduce manual intervention and human error.
-They share a commitment to measuring outcomes through meaningful metrics and data-driven decision-making.
-Both approaches value continuous improvement and learning from failures, promoting a culture where failures are seen as opportunities to enhance systems rather than occasions for blame.
+SRE and DevOps both value automation to limit the need for manual intervention and eliminate human error.
+They both strive to measure outcomes through meaningful metrics, with both relying on data for decision-making.
+Both approaches value continuous improvement and learning from failures, with the ideal culture around both SRE and DevOps being one in which failure is viewed as an opportunity to improve systems or processes, rather than an opportunity to point fingers or lay blame.

 When to Choose SRE, DevOps, or Both?